Richard N. Goodwin: Kennedy administration

 Later that evening at a party, Brazilian and Argentinian officials acted as intermediaries; Guevara and Goodwin were introduced, and went to a separate room so they could talk.
 Jokingly, Guevara "thanked" Goodwin for the Bay of Pigs invasion that had occurred only a few months earlier, as it had only solidified support for Castro.
 The ice was broken between the two men.
 Although they understood their countries were not destined to be friendly allies, they focused on what they could accomplish for the sake of peace.
 Ultimately, they came to the non-binding conclusion that if Cuba would be willing to desist from forming any military alliances with the USSR, and not try to aid revolutionaries in other Latin American countries, America would be willing to stop trying to remove Castro by force and lift the trade embargo on Cuba, and vice versa.
 They agreed to reveal their conversation to only their respective leaders, Castro and Kennedy.
-Despite agreeing to detail to Castro what he discussed in their meeting, Guevara afterwards contacted Goodwin through the Argentine participant of the meeting Horatio Larretta to express his appreciation.
+Despite agreeing to detail to Castro what he discussed in their meeting, Guevara afterward contacted Goodwin through the Argentine participant of the meeting Horatio Larretta to express his appreciation.